 A Michigan divorce includes division of property acquired during the marriage.
 Family law attorney Henry Bergmans provides the dedicated legal representation you need to make informed decisions regarding property division.
 Henry is an exceptionally skilled lawyer with decades of experience negotiating high-stakes situations.
 His client-centered approach means you can count on knowledgeable legal representation that is personalized to your needs and goals.

-A Michigan divorce will typically involve the dividing of property between the spouses.
-During this process, a court will first have to determine which property is considered marital and which is separate.
-Generally, marital property is property obtained during the marriage and can include almost anything, ranging from the marital home to retirement accounts and business interests of the individual spouses.
+A Michigan divorce involves dividing marital property between the spouses.
+During the property division process, the court determines which property is considered marital and which is separate.
+Generally, marital property is property obtained during the marriage, and can include almost anything, ranging from the marital home to retirement accounts and business interests of the individual spouses.

-Conversely, separate property is any property that was owned by one spouse before the marriage or received by gift or inheritance during the marriage.
-For example, a business you owned before you got married is often considered separate property and not included as a marital asset, but the determination may depend on how it was treated during the marriage.
+Separate property is any asset that was owned by one spouse before the marriage or received by gift or inheritance during the marriage.
+For example, a business that was owned by a spouse before the marriage is often considered separate property and not counted as a marital asset, but the determination may depend on how it was treated during the marriage.

-Dividing property in a divorce can be contentious and have a lasting impact on you and your family’s financial future.
-The long-term implications and complex laws that apply make it essential that you consult with an attorney who understands your needs and who can help you make the legal decisions that most benefit you in the long run.
+Dividing property in a divorce can be contentious and have a lasting impact on your and your family's financial future.
+The long-term implications and complex laws that apply make it essential that you consult with an attorney who understands your needs and can help you make the legal decisions that most benefit you in the long run.
 Henry Bergmans has many years of professional and family law experience, exceptional negotiation and litigation skills, and a client-focused approach that ensures you receive personalized support and counsel throughout the property division process.

-If you have questions about property division in Michigan, contact Bergmans Law P.C. today for a FREE initial consultation.
-You can reach out to us online or call us at 810-222-5703.
-From our offices in Howell, we assist clients throughout Livingston County, Genesee County, Ingham County, and Washtenaw County, and in the surrounding areas.
+If you have questions about property division in Michigan, contact Henry Bergmans for a free initial consultation by reaching out through the online contact form or calling at (810) 360-0900.
+From his office in Howell, Henry assists clients throughout Livingston County, Genesee County, Ingham County, and Washtenaw County, and in the surrounding areas.